RJGalloway/Data-Extraction-and-Analysis-System/README.md

   * Download the Raspberry Pi OS installer for your desired OS.

   * Insert the micro sd card that will be used in your pi into your PC.

   * From the program menu select the Raspberry Pi OS, then the intended drive **2.** After flashing the OS image to the micro sd card:

    * Remove the card from the PC and reinsert.
 If you do not do this the drive will show as Fat32 and you wont be able to see the root directory.

-         * Now create a blank text file in the root directory of the sd card and name it ssh.
+   * Now create a blank text file in the root directory of the sd card and name it **_ssh_**.